Njack-IITP/cybersecurity/slides/intro-to-ctfs.md

 * Each team will be given a vulnerable service
 * Teams will defend their own service and patch it up
 * Simultaneously, attack the other teams' services and develop exploits
-* DEFCON and NYU-CSAW Finals - must-watch
+* DEFCON and NYU-CSAW Finals

 ----